Central points of the double heptagon translation surface are not connection points

-It is then an easy calculation to show the following lemma (which is not knew and is a particular case of lemma 6.6 from \cite{DD14}):
+It is then an easy calculation to establish the following lemma, which in fact is a particular case of lemma 6.6 from \cite{DD14} (see also \cite{Ve89}).

-\begin{Lem} In the staircase model, there is a horizontal (resp. vertical) decomposition into cylinders such that all cylinders have modulus equal to $a_n = 2 cos(\frac{\pi}{2n+1})$. \end{Lem}
+\begin{Lem} Let $n\geq 2$ be an integer.
+Then in the staircase model for the double $(2n+1)$-gon translation surface, there is a horizontal (resp. vertical) decomposition into cylinders such that all cylinders have modulus equal to $a_n = 2 \cos(\frac{\pi}{2n+1})$. \end{Lem}

+In fact, for computationnal reasons it will be more convenient to rescale the staircase by a factor $\frac{1}{sin(\frac{n\pi}{2n+1})}$ so that each side can be expressed in the trace field and the longer side has lengh $1$.

 Let us now look at the short diagonals of the staircase.
 We get $2n-1$ short diagonal vectors denoted by $D_i, i \in \llbracket 1,2n-1 \rrbracket$.
-We also set $D_0$ to be the shortest horizontal cylinder vector and $D_{2n}$ the shortest vertical cylinder vector.
-Up to re-scaling, we set $D_0$ and $D_{2n}$ as length $1$ vectors.
+We set $D_0$ to be the shortest horizontal vector and $D_{2n}$ the shortest vertical vector.
+We rescale such that $D_0$ and $D_{2n}$ are length $1$ vectors.
 We drew the diagonals in a graph as shown in Figure \ref{fig4} for the double heptagon ($n=3$).
 All the $D_i$'s have euclidean norm bigger than 1 (except $D_0$ and $D_{2n}$ with norm equal to $1$).